 Similar to jobs and internships, professional behavior is expected for all on-campus positions.
 A successful employee is reliable, listens carefully, works diligently, and ensures that all sensitive information is kept confidential.
 Confidential information regarding students, alumni, employees, parents, and all departmental activities and correspondence should not be shared with NYU students or the community.
 In addition, NYU supervisors expect that all student employees work well with others, make contributions to the department, and maintain a positive attitude.

 NYU myTime is a University-wide, web-based timekeeping system that provides NYU with a system for tracking time worked, time off balances, and work study balances (if applicable).
 It provides administrators, staff, and hourly student employees with online access to vacation, sick, and personal time balances.
 You should follow the clock in / out procedures designated by the school / unit in which you work.

 Students must be enrolled in a minimum of three (3) credits OR have Full-Time Equivalency to be eligible for On Campus Student Employment.

-Student employment positions' hourly salaries vary based on a number of factors, including: the hiring department's budget, the student's number of hours worked, the student's current Federal Work-Study funds, etc. Student employment positions pay a minimum of $7.25, which is the current NY State minimum.
-On average, most student employment positions pay $8-15.
-Graduate and Doctoral student pay can reach up to $40+/hour.
+Student employment positions' hourly salaries vary based on a number of factors, including: the hiring department's budget, the student's number of hours worked, the student's current Federal Work-Study funds, etc. Student employment positions pay a minimum of $9 per hour, which is the current NY State minimum wage.
+On average, most student employment positions pay $9-15 per hour.
+Graduate and doctoral student pay can reach up to $40+/hour.

 When classes are in session students may work up to 20 hours per week.
 When classes are not in session (i.e. Winter Break, Spring Break, and Summer Break) students may work up to 35 hours per week, which is the standard NYU full-time work week.